-Timelines can display adornments, if the adornment has a $StartDate and $Enddate.
-These adornments are in fact shared with the map view of the same container, and use their colour, border, etc., values.
+Timelines can display adornments, if the adornment has a $StartDate and $EndDate (or dates as per $TimelineStart and $TimelineEnd) These adornments are in fact shared with the map view of the same container, and use their colour, border, etc., values.
 The 'smart' elements of any such shared adornments (querying, etc.) only work in map view and so are ignored in timeline view.
 Adornments in maps of child/descendant containers are not shown.
 Thus a given map will always show all its adornments but the timeline of the same item will only show adornments with start/end dates.

 Adornments are drawn from the top of the timeline view to the bottom of the bottom timeline band.
 Adornment staking order (if overlapping) is as per map view), though this can be still be adjusted in timeline view using the same controls as for map view.